 In any restaurant, the kitchen is often the most important part of the business.
 That’s because it’s where the magic happens.
 Everyone walking into a restaurant is there to eat.

-Keeping your restaurant’s kitchen clean and healthy at all times is obviously a requirement.
+Keeping your commercial kitchen clean and healthy at all times is obviously a health and safety requirement.

-The busier the kitchen, the more effort and time you’ll have to put in for it to stay clean and operational.
+The busier the kitchens, the more effort and time you’ll have to put in for them to stay clean and operational.

-Grease traps form an integral part of any restaurant kitchen.
-They not only help to keep your plumbing or drainage working smoothly, but they also ease the dishwashing process.
+Grease traps form an integral part of all commercial kitchens.
+They not only help to keep the plumbing or drainage working smoothly, but they also ease the dishwashing process.

-And that’s why you have to make sure you pump your grease traps regularly during kitchen maintenance.
+And that’s why you have to make sure you pump your grease traps regularly during maintenance.

 Failure to do so could cause a number of unpleasant outcomes.
-This article highlights a few of these dangers that can negatively affect the safety of your North Carolina kitchen.
+This article highlights a few of these dangers that can negatively affect the safety of your North Carolina kitchens.